chemdemo/everyauth-cn/README.md

 2. Make some configuration as the example app [does](https://github.com/chemdemo/everyauth-cn/blob/master/example/auth-settings.js).

-3. Just copy any modules(such as google, facebook, twitter, github, etc) from [everyauth](https://github.com/bnoguchi/everyauth/tree/master/lib/modules) on demand because everyauth-cn uses and modifies everyauth's core authorization code.
+3. Just copy any modules(such as google, facebook, twitter, github, etc) from [everyauth](https://github.com/bnoguchi/everyauth/tree/master/lib/modules) on demand.

 ## example: